blog

 Here's how ClimateTechList tries to address each of these problems:

 • For #2/3: I interview each company to understand their climate impact and why software is a key role in their success.
 I then summarize this information in a standardized format so that job seekers can easily scan through each company profile.
+Contact us if you would like to like an in-depth profile for your company.

 Why can’t I just donate to or invest in climate causes?